The-Promised-Neverland/TheReturnJourney_Assessment/README.md

 ## Running the Server for Q4 RESTful API

+**Before consuming any REST service, switch to dev profile in .env file**

 To start the server, use the following command: `npm start`

 ## API Endpoints